tfreiner/compiler/README.md

 # compiler

-_Simple compiler that translates source code for aclanguage (defined below) into an executable._
+_Simple compiler that translates source code for a language (defined below) into an executable._

 ## Language (in BNF)